 - What is the impact on the capital structure?

-- Will any business activity of any business or support units or individual change significantly?
+- Will any business activity of any business or support units or individuals change significantly?

 - Will the relationship with external stakeholders (customers, suppliers, labor unions, and governmental agencies) change?